SDU-SW-Engineering/ScalableTeaching/README.md

 To enhance the developer workflow, this repository includes various tools to ensure a high quality of code.
 Specifically:
 - `php-cs-fixer` that ensures a consistent code style.
 Install php-cs-fixer globally by running `composer global require friendsofphp/php-cs-fixer`, after which you can run `./vendor/friendsofphp/php-cs-fixer/php-cs-fixer fix` within the root of this project to fix issues.
 - `larastan` that runs a suite of static analyses.
 You may check your code for pitfalls using the `php vendor/bin/phpstan`

 A large portion of the code base is also covered by both unit and feature tests, these can be inspected within the `/tests` directory.
 The tests are written using the [PEST PHP testing framework](https://pestphp.com/).

 You may trigger the tests by using the command `php artisan test`

 php-cs-fixer, larastan and tests are validated whenever you submit changes to the repo.

+### Gitlab Backbone
+As mentioned in the beginning ScalableTeaching is built on top of GitLab and GitLab CI.

+This application communicates with GitLab via their [GraphQL API](https://docs.gitlab.com/ee/api/graphql/).
+We generate schema query objects with the package [php-graphql-oqm](https://github.com/mghoneimy/php-graphql-oqm), and any generated files can be found in the [/GraphQL](./GraphQL) folder.

+_Last schema generation was: February 19th 2024, and the gitlab.sdu.dk was running on version **16.9**._

 ### Running the application